Tick-Talk/Protocol/DataTransmission.md

 #### `RequestRoomMessages`
 * This type is for requesting messages that were sent in a particular time frame to a room
   * Typically used for updating the client's list of messages
-* When a client sends this type, a server should respond back with every `RoomMessage` and `RoomFile` sent within the requested time frame (that the server still has in memory)
+* When a client sends this type, a server should respond back with every `RoomMessage` sent within the requested time frame (that the server still has in memory)
 * <details>
 	<summary>Format</summary>
 	<table>